 It’s time to let your imaginations soar and sharpen your creativity as you explore all types of writing!
 Writing Wizards is back in action with new classes and teachers eager to share their passion for writing with you.
-We range from idea hunting to script writing to science fiction.
+We range from exploring the world of magic to creating your own world from scratch.
 Writing Wizards workshops, for students in grades 2-8, will meet each Saturday from February 7 through March 7, 2015, and are limited to 15 students per workshop.
 Enrollment is on a first-come, first-served basis and the deadline for registration is Friday, January 9th.

 All About Me

 with Valerie Cumming, 10:00 - 11:30 am; $90

 If you were a shoe, what kind would you be?
 What is your most exciting memory?
 You’ll write fun self-portraits, poems, stories and more that you will put in your very own scrapbook all about you.

 Valerie Cumming is a freelance writer, teacher, and editor.
 She has been a Thurber House instructor for over 10 years.

 I Claim This Land for Me